 After paying, we needed to drive our own car (there is no transport shuttle), to the Hastings Caves State Reserve Carpark at the end of the road.

 Rainforest Walk to Newdegate Cave

 There is a dedicated car park at the end of the road which can accommodate at least 30 vehicles.
 After parking our car, we walked the roughly 5-minute scenic rainforest walk to the entrance of Newdegate Cave.

 This is incredibly beautiful, with towering old-growth eucalypts and lush, temperate rainforest surrounds.
-The track is boardwalked the entire way and features a bridge crossing a gentle stream below.
+The track is a boardwalk the entire way and features a bridge crossing a gentle stream below.